-Within the heart of Atlanta, Georgia is the 400 acre urban campus of Georgia Institute of Technology.
-Since founding in 1886, this public school has grown from its 84 student humble beginnings as a trade school to the six college, internationally acclaimed insititution it is today.
-It’s top rated College of Computing confers the Bachelor of Science in Computer Science or the Bachelor of Science in Computational Media with the option of specializing studies within 8 options or “Threads.”
-Courses explore foundational knowledge based in generalist concepts of computational theory as well as specialized Threads within theory, devices, info internetworks,intelligence, media, modeling and simulation, people and systems and architecture.
+Within the heart of Atlanta, Georgia is the 400-acre urban campus of the Georgia Institute of Technology.
+Since its founding in 1886, this public school has grown from its 84 student humble beginnings as a trade school to the six colleges, an internationally acclaimed institution it is today.
+Its top-rated College of Computing confers the Bachelor of Science in Computer Science or the Bachelor of Science in Computational Media with the option of specializing studies within 8 options or “Threads.”
+Courses explore foundational knowledge based on generalist concepts of computational theory as well as specialized Threads within theory, devices, info internetworks, intelligence, media, modeling and simulation, people and systems, and architecture.

 Tuition: $12,204 in-state, $32,396 out-of-state